 - Knowledge of Vulnerability – “If the offender knew that the victim was unusually vulnerable due to age or physical or mental condition, the offense level is increased by 2 levels.”

 - Minimal Participant – “If the offender was a minimal participant in the offense, the offense level is decreased by 4 levels.”

 - Obstruction of Justice – “If the offender obstructed justice, the offense level is increased by 2 levels.”

 6. Criminal History

 Criminal history is also a key component of establishing a defendant’s sentence under the Federal Sentencing Guidelines.
-The guidelines establish six “Categories” of criminal histories, with each increase in Category number corresponding to a higher sentencing range.
+The guidelines establish six “Categories” of criminal histories, and each increase in Category number corresponds to a higher sentencing range.

 7. Sentencing Factors

-When deciding (i) whether to apply the Federal Sentencing Guidelines, and (ii) what sentence to impose with the range that the guidelines specify (based on the six considerations discussed above), federal judges are required to consider seven specific factors.
 As outlined in 18 U.S.C.
-Section 3553, these factors are:
+Section 3553, federal judges are required to consider the following seven specific factors when deciding (i) whether to apply the Federal Sentencing Guidelines, and (ii) what sentence to impose with the range that the guidelines specify (based on the six considerations discussed above):

 - “[T]he nature and circumstances of the offense and the history and characteristics of the defendant;”

 - “[T]he need for the sentence imposed . . .
 (A) to reflect the seriousness of the offense, to promote respect for the law, and to provide just punishment for the offense; (B) to afford adequate deterrence to criminal conduct; (C) to protect the public from further crimes of the defendant; and (D) to provide the defendant with needed educational or vocational training, medical care, or other correctional treatment in the most effective manner;”